chyidl/chyidlTutorial/root/ilikeit/RedisCrashCourse/RedisCluster.md

 Redis Cluster does not use consistent hashing, there are 16384 hash slots in Redis Cluster.

-Every node in a Redis Cluster is responsible for a subset of the hash slots, so for example you may have a cluster with 3 nodes.
+Every node in a Redis Cluster is responsible for a subset of the hash slots, so for example you may have a cluster with 2 nodes.
   1. Node A contains hash slots from 0 to 5500.
-  2. Node B contains has slots from 5501 to 11000.
+  2. Node B contains has slots from 5501 to 16383.
-  3. Node C contains hash slots from 11001 to 16383
+  3. Node C contains has slots from 11001 to 16383.
 ```

 * Creating Redis Cluster